ucsb-cs48/ucsb-cs48.github.io/_topics/mongodb_cloud_atlas_setup.md

   Therefore, you may need to return to this screen later to whitelist additional IP addresses.

-# Step 8: Whitelist the Entire Internet (not a "best practice")
+# Step 8: Whitelist the Entire Internet

+  ## Why are we whitelisting the entire internet?

+  We need to be able to access our MongoDB not only from our localhost, but from the cloud providers where we deploy our app (e.g. now.sh and/or Heroku).

+  Those services run on their own IP addresses, so ideally, we would need to whitelist those as well, or failing that, some "address ranges" used by those services.

+  Unfortunately, as explained in the linked articles, this is not very feasible on the free tiers of our cloud providers:

+  * On Heroku, for the free tier, the best you can do is to whitelist an entire *region* of Amazon Web Services.
+That's pretty wide open, and the extra security gained by whitelisting "only" vs. the entire internet, may not be worth the hassle. <https://help.heroku.com/JS13Y78I/i-need-to-whitelist-heroku-dynos-what-are-ip-address-ranges-in-use-at-heroku>.
+There are solutions for the more expensive tiers of Heroku; if/when your
+    CS48 project turns into a commercial success that you can monetize, you could migrate to one of those.
+  * As for now.sh, they basically just say: "no" <https://github.com/zeit/now/issues/3723>

-  Although it is not the "best practice" in terms of security, the easiest way to proceed is to whitelist the "entire internet".
+  Accordingly, although it may not be the "best practice" in terms of security, the easiest way to proceed is to whitelist the "entire internet".

-  The more secure alternative is to whitelist:
-  * Specfic addresses for the IP addresses you may have when you are doing development.
-  * Specific address ranges for cloud providers such as `now.sh` and/or Heroku

-  That is more secure, but it can be tedious and error prone.
+  ## So why we did we whitelist my own IP address?

+  I wanted you to be familiar with the idea of whitelisting only a single IP address.

+  At some point, you may find that useful if you are doing some testing, and/or if you are configuring other applications for your own use.

+  ## How do we whitelist the entire internet?

-  So, to whitelist the entire internet, proceed as follows:
+  To whitelist the entire internet for MongoDB, proceed as follows:

   Access the menu item on the left for "Network Access", and then click the button to "ADD IP ADDRESS".